Linda-Ikechukwu/Personal-Site/src/blog/posts/email-newsletter-subscription-for-gatsby-using-convertkit/email-newsletter-subscription-for-gatsby-using-convertkit.md

 title: "How To Set up Email Newsletter Subscription For Gatsby Blog Using ConvertKit"
 date: "2020-05-31"
 featured: "./emailsub.png"
-description: "Email newsletters can be used to keep readers continually engaged and drive constant traffic.
-In this article you'll learn how to set up an email newsletter subscription flow for your gatsby blog using Convertkit in 6 steps."
+description: "Learn how to set up an email newsletter subscription flow for your gatsby blog using Convertkit in 6 steps."
 tags: ["React","Gatsby"]
 keywords: "Build a Gatsby Blog, Email Newsletter Subcription, Using ConvertKit, Build a developer blog, Email Subscription Gatsby"
 ---
 <a target="blank" class="inline-link" href=""></a>
 Having an email newsletter subscription flow setup for your blog is great because it helps you retain/engage your readers and drive repeated traffic to your site amongst other reasons.

 Granted, there are a couple of tools available for doing this such as Mailchimp, Aweber, Hubspot, e.t.c.
 Gatsby even has a plugin for using mailchimp.
 However, for my blog, I decided to go with <a target="blank" class="inline-link" href="https://app.convertkit.com/referrals/l/794f325a-7d4e-472d-8fbb-bdf7aa155315"> ConvertKit</a> because:
   - There are a lot of good reviews about it.
   - The UI is really simple to use and navigate.
   - It has a free tier, so you can experiment before commiting.
   - The one and only <a target="blank" class="inline-link" href="https://monicalent.com/">Monica Lent </a>  recommended it.

 This article assumes that you have some experience using <a target="blank" class="inline-link" href="https://www.gatsbyjs.org/">Gatsby</a>  or <a target="blank" class="inline-link" href="https://reactjs.org/">React.</a>

 ## To get started with ConvertKit,